Morrill, Maine: History

 Morrill is situated in the central part of Waldo County, 6½ miles west of Belfast.
 The surface of the town is uneven, but with very little waste land.
 Morey and Rowe hills are probably the highest elevations, though these have no great altitude.
 The soil is sandy in parts, and in others clay loam.
 Hay and potatoes are the chief crops.
 The usual forest trees of the region thrive here.
 Cross Pond, in this town, contains about 100 acre, and another—Dolliff—about 50 acre.
 The chief water-power is at the village on the east on the Passagassawakeag Stream.
 There are here shingle and stave mills, and a horse-rake factory.
 Morrill is on the Belfast and Kendall’s Mills stage-line.
 The nearest railroad station is at Belfast.
-The town roads are very good.
-There is one bridge 120 ft in length, constructed of stone and timber.

 Morrill was incorporated March 3, 1855; being named in honor of Hon.
 Anson P. Morrill, then governor of the State.
 The first settlements were made by James Weymouth, Benjamin Smith, Joseph Corning and Nathaniel Cushman, in 1801 and 1802.
 They purchased their lands of General Henry Knox, proprietor under the Waldo Patent.

-The climate of this town is regarded as quite healthful.
-There are four inhabitants past eighty years of age, and four between seventy and eighty.
 The Grange has a good building here, which is used as a townhall.
 There is a Methodist society in the town, and a Union meetinghouse at the village.
 The town has five public schoolhouses.
-The entire school property is valued at $2,500.
 The valuation of estates in 1870 was $133,099.
 In 1880 it was $122,098.
 The rate of taxation in the latter was for money tax, 42 mills on the dollar.
 The population in 1870 was 523.
 In 1880 it was 494.